Midwexican

 How To Make Roasted Green Tomato Salsa - Directions

 You can roast the ingredients in the oven or on a gas grill; I've tried both preparations with fantastic results.
-This recipe makes around 3 cups of salsa.
+This recipe makes around 3 cups of salsa and doubles well.

 Roasted green tomatoes, onion, garlic, and jalapeno in a food processor.